frnmst/the-flux-of-thought/README.md

 Reading [this](https://mademistakes.com/articles/using-jekyll-2016/#pages-for-everything-else)
-gave me the idea to move the static pages like index, 404, etc.. in the `_pages` directory.
+gave me the idea to move the static pages like index, 404, etc.. in the `./_pages` directory.
 If you want to add new pages remember to add a sensible `permalink` for each page and remember to keep `include: [ "_pages" ]` and `collections: pages: output: false` in the `_config.yml` file.